-STEP 2: EVALUATION
+STEP 3: EVALUATION

-After the AP has been received, the Office of ADMISSIONS will evaluate to see if the applicant is close to meeting the criteria.
-IAU reviews every application individually.
-If an item is or if satisfactory progress is not made on the application process or the AP remains incomplete for over 30 days, the AP will be discarded.
+After the Admissions Portfolio (AP) has been received, the Office of Admissions will evaluate to determine if the applicant is close to meeting the criteria or are missing an element(s).
+If an item is missing, the Office of Admissions will contact the applicant and request the missing items.
+If the AP remains incomplete for over 30 days, the Admissions Portfolio (AP) will be properly discarded.

-STEP 3: DECISION
+STEP 4: DECISION

-One of the following decisions shall be determined:
+Within 7-10 days of receiving a complete application, one of the following decisions shall be determined:

-Denied: If the applicant is not accepted, the Office of ADMISSIONS will send a letter to the applicant informing the applicant of the decision, stating why
+Denied: If the applicant is not accepted, the Office of Admissions will send a letter to the applicant informing the applicant of the decision, stating why his/her qualifications are deficient.
+Denial can be appealed.

-- his/her qualifications are deficient.
-Denial can be appealed. - Accepted: If the applicant is accepted for admission, an acceptance letter will be sent to the applicant along with an enrollment agreement and other admissions documents to formalize the acceptance into the program.
+Accepted: If the applicant is accepted for admission, an acceptance letter will be sent to the applicant along with an enrollment agreement and other admissions documents to formalize the acceptance into the program.

-STEP 4: ACCEPT ADMISSION OFFER
+STEP 5: ACCEPT/REFUSE ADMISSION OFFER